 Why choose a Wireless connection?

 The benefits of a wireless gaming mouse are almost the same benefits that wireless technology provides in general: mobility and ease of usage.
-You won’t have to worry about tangling or stucking cords with a wireless mouse, and you’ll be able to move away from your workstation if you want to.
+You won’t have to worry about tangled or stucked cords in a wireless mouse, and you’ll be able to move away from your workstation if you want to.

 On the other hand, a wireless mouse has the same drawbacks as other wireless peripherals: input latency and dependency on batteries for power.
 Most gamers won’t notice the input latency unless they travel extremely far away from their computer, and only seasoned players would notice the problem caused due to wire.